There are at least 200 known cases of the Delta Plus coronavirus variant worldwide. Here's what we know - KESQ

 “In India out of about 40,000 genomic sequences available, only about 50 of those belong to Delta Plus, so that is about 0.1%,” said Jameel.
 Scientists are now watching closely to see whether that number will tick up — if it reaches 0.5%, or 1% of sequenced cases, then “it would be a matter of concern,” he added, cautioning again that “it’s too early to say.”

 India is still recovering from its devastating second wave, which has infected millions and killed hundreds of thousands in the past few months.
-It’s not clear whether Delta Plus will deliver another blow — John said it was unlikely, as the country’s vaccination rate picks up.
+It’s not clear whether Delta Plus will deliver another blow — John, from India’s Christian Medical College, said it was unlikely as the country’s vaccination rate picks up.

 The UK has reported 41 cases as of June 25.
 Enhanced contact tracing, testing, and isolation has been deployed in areas where Delta Plus has been reported, Downing Street confirmed on June 24.